 Lactulose is helpful in liver failure when ammonia cannot be detoxified.

-Lactulose is also used to reduce the amount of ammonia in the blood of patients with liver disease.
+Lactulose is also used to reduce the amount of ammonia in the blood of patients with the liver disease.

 It works by drawing ammonia from the blood into the colon where it is removed from the body.

-Looz usually is taken once a day for treatment of constipation and three or four times a day for liver disease.
+Looz usually is taken once a day for treatment of constipation, and three or four times a day for the liver disease.

 - Hepatic encephalopathy

-Hepatic encephalopathy (a liver disease causing confusion, tremor, decreased level of consciousness including coma).
+Hepatic encephalopathy (a the liver disease causing confusion, tremor, decreased level of consciousness including coma).
 This is also known as a ‘hepatic coma’.

 Absorption, and Elimination